Seychelles Family Holidays 2022/2023

 Blissfully untouched, the Seychelles really does deliver a holiday for families who want to get away from it all.
 Being a collection of islands, the Seychelles is a delight for water babies who just love to explore, with iridescent coral reefs to snorkel and gentle waters perfect for kayaking or stand-up paddleboarding, as well as a raft of other non-motorised sports.

-However, the things to do as a family in the Seychelles doesn't stop there.
+However, the things to do on a Seychelles family holiday don't stop there.
 You can meet the Aldabra giant tortoises for a memorable wildlife experience that children will remember for a long time to come, while the lush beauty of the renowned Vallée de Mai Nature Reserve is the perfect place for a quiet family walk.
 We're sure youngsters will find the legendary bum-shaped coco de mer nut amusing, too!

 Luxury family-friendly resorts in the Seychelles are well-equipped to handle youngsters who are fussy eaters!
 Breakfast is often in the style of a buffet, so your children have free rein to pick and choose what they like, including a hot food selection, fresh fruit and juices, pastries and cereals.
 Come dinnertime, resorts will have a selection of restaurants you can pick from as a family, with some themed by a particularly cuisine, such as Chinese, Indian or a mix of international dishes.